kaspar-p/kvstore/README.md

 1. **Monkey**: it was planned from the beginning.
 Each `LSMLevel` instance constructs its own `Filter` instance, and the filter instance is parameterized by the tiering amount and the level it's in.
 The only thing remaining is `R`, the user parameter that would be a part of the implementation.
 That, and it would need to be tested, validated, etc.
 2. **Dostoevsky**: It was also planned from the start since we use tiering, but the time to write the final merge algorithm was never found.
 We use MinHeap merges for cross-level merging, but the final level uses tiering still.
 3. **Deletion of keys**: We planned on implementing Dostoevsky, where the keys would finally be deleted if they are marked with a tombstone.
 Since this never happened, keys stay as tombstones forever in the final level, and accumulate forever.
 This doesn't affect the usability of the database, only means the overheads/write amplification is higher.
+4. **Full control over parameters**: We planned to add functionality to provide additional control over parameters for experimental testing.
+We have parameters to control memtable size, SST search strategy (binary search vs Btree), whether LSM compaction is used, the initial and maximum number of pages in the buffer pool, and the maximum number of runs at each level using tiering.
+We are missing parameters to control the number of bits per entry in the Bloom filters, as well as the ability to disable the buffer pool.
 I'm sure there are others.

 ## 5. Experiments